Heavy Metal: F.A.K.K. 2

 Heavy Metal: F.A.K.K.
-2 is a third-person shooter video game made by Ritual Entertainment in 2000.
-The sequel to the Heavy Metal 2000 animated film, the game stars Julie in her quest to save her home planet of Eden from GITH, an ancient entity seeking to conquer the universe.
+2 is a third-person shooter video game developed by Ritual Entertainment and released for Microsoft Windows in 2000.
+The sequel to the Heavy Metal 2000 animated film, it stars Julie in her quest to save her home planet of Eden from GITH, an ancient entity seeking to conquer the universe.
 Using a variety of weapons, Julie must fight off GITH's forces while at the same time uncovering a secret hidden deep within the planet.

 F.A.K.K.
 2 allows players to pair up and use two weapons at the same time depending on the situation.
 Players can block enemy attacks and execute powerful combo moves to deal deadly blows to their enemies.
 The game uses the Quake III Arena engine (modified with Ritual's ÜberTools) and combines action with puzzle-solving.
 The game was ported to Linux by Loki Software, who had previously ported Quake III Arena to Linux.